Chapter 003: The Contract

 At that moment, Lumara came trotting into the yard.

-She came directly to Thirteen, pressed herself against his feet.
+She came directly to William, pressed herself against his feet.
 And the hunger — it did not disappear, but it eased.
 Noticeably.
 The way a great weight becomes less unbearable when someone else puts a hand under it.

-Thirteen looked down at Lumara.
+William looked down at Lumara.
 Then up at the Steward.

 The old man gave the faintest nod.
 “Rootwhisper — Spirit Rice — has sustained living things since before the world took its present shape.
 Long before any creature had a name, the rice was already there, foundational, a source.”
 His voice dropped, measured and slow, the tone of someone telling an old story.
 “When you entered into contract with it, you took on the obligation it carries.
 To feed the awakened — that is the nature of rice.
 From now on, it is your nature too.”